minjaslavkovic/Demo-engineers-assignement/README.md

      - The image URL, storing it in an `imageUrl` field.
      - The list of game versions it appears in, transforming this into a `game_versions` array.
    - Use Algolia’s `browseObjects` method to fetch existing records, enrich them with PokéAPI information, and update your dataset using `partialUpdateObjects` to include `game_versions` and `imageUrl`.
-   - You can use the Algolia API Docs to conduct your data transformation (provide url to api ref docs here).
+   - You can use the Algolia API Docs to conduct your data transformation.
+[Documentation API](https://www.algolia.com/doc/)

 #### Expected Format of a Final Record in your newly Algolia Dashboard